Insights

 How to mitigate capital gains tax with the help of tax efficient investments

-With the UK economy gradually levelling out in recovery from the Covid-19 pandemic, there are concerns that CGT rates could take a hit as the Chancellor looks to recuperate finances lost by extended tax exemptions.
+With the UK economy levelling out in recovery from the Covid-19 pandemic, there are concerns that CGT rates could take a hit as the Chancellor looks to recuperate finances lost by extended tax exemptions.

 Varying from industry to industry, one of the most noteworthy was the temporary reductions to Stamp Duty Land Tax on residential property transactions introduced from July 2020 to June 2021, which some suggest could still bear a key influence on the need to rebalance other tax rates 2022.